Town Recycling Services

 The Town of Mount Pleasant offers limited recycling services:

 - Used Oil Recycling - drop off your used motor oil and gas/ oil mixes at our maintenance facility on Sweetgrass Basket Parkway (5-gallon per visit maximum - residential use only).

-- Oyster Shell Recycling - help the Town and SC Department of Natural Resources protect the environment by recycling your oyster shells at our maintenance facility on Sweetgrass Basket Parkway.
+- Oyster Shell Recycling - help the Town and SC Department of Natural Resources (SCDNR) protect the environment by recycling your oyster shells at our maintenance facility on Sweetgrass Basket Parkway.
 The shells need to be collected and disinfected prior to being re-used for oyster reef construction.
 Shells should never be dumped into the marsh or a pond as it may be harmful to existing oyster populations.

 Charleston County Recycling Services

 Charleston County offers curbside residential recycling service and has several locations around the County to drop off recyclable material.

 - Curbside Recycling – Charleston County collects residential recycling biweekly (every other week) at the curb.
 Visit the County Recycling website for information about what can be recycled and recycling pickup schedules.

 - Drop Site Recycling - The County has several drop-off locations in the Town to recycle: all paper, including cardboard; plastics #1-7; aluminum and steel cans; and glass bottles and jars.

 - Hazardous Materials - household cleaners, chemicals, paint, and other materials should be taken to the County’s facility on Romney Street or the Bees Ferry Landfill.
 If you are not sure what to bring, where to go or how to get there, please call Charleston County at (843) 720-7111 or visit the County website.